 Business & Technology

-Fortinet just announced the industry’s first purpose-built NOC-SOC solution designed to bridge workflows, analysis, and automated response between operational and security processes.
-The new management and analytics solution integrates Network Operations Center (NOC) and Security Operations Center (SOC) tools to address the growing challenge of resource constraints by bridging the gap between traditional IT silos.
+Fortinet's industry-first purpose-built NOC-SOC solution is designed to bridge workflows, analysis, and automated response between operational and security processes.
+The management and analytics solution integrates Network Operations Center (NOC) and Security Operations Center (SOC) tools to address the growing challenge of resource constraints by bridging the gap between traditional IT silos.

 This sense of being overwhelmed is the direct result of our rush to make the world more elastic and flexible.
 More systems and services and environments mean more complexity.
-As a result, security leaders have no idea how to answer the questions, “how secure are we?” or “are we more secure today (especially after a recent security investment) than we were before?”
+Because of this, security leaders have no idea how to answer the questions, “how secure are we?” or “are we more secure today (especially after a recent security investment) than we were before?”

 In the face of overwhelming complexity and a growing list of tasks, security leaders tend to fall back on the basics – either finding ways to make tasks more efficient (business optimization) or looking for ways to detect attacks quicker (security efficacy).
 NOC and SOC teams are really just extensions of these two schools of thought – operations and security.